ongres/stackgres/doc/content/en/09-runbooks/05-recover-pgdata-from-existing-volume/_index.md

 `pvc-13949341-8e30-4100-bdd8-dea148ea6894`

-Delete the PVC with not data:
+Delete the PVC with no data:

 ```bash
 ❯ kubectl delete pvc -n demo-db demo-db-data-demo-db-0
 persistentvolumeclaim "demo-db-data-demo-db-0" deleted
 ```

-Check de PVs, you'll see that both are now in a `Released` state:
+Check the PVs, you'll see that both are now in a `Released` state:

 ```bash
 ❯ kubectl get pv